brice-v/brice-v.github.io/posts/2025-04-14-setting-up-a-linux-laptop-in-2025.md

 	* Failed out of the gate to get it to boot to Live USB
 		* Tried with and without Secure boot but no luck
 		* Verified the checksum and everything but no dice there either
-			* I was using ventoy but this was the only distro with the issue so maybe it wasnt meant to be
+			* I was using ventoy but this was the only distro with the issue so maybe it wasn't meant to be
 * Pop!\_OS
 	* Another failure to boot ot Live USB
 		* I had other Ubuntu distos to try out so I wasn't too bummed